Guide · Detection engineering

 L3 · Round-trip verified

-Every deploy, our build re-issues the recorded CloudSigma generation request and confirms the body still matches.
+Every deploy, our build can re-check the recorded CloudSigma generation path and confirm the body still matches.
 Drift fails the build.

 L4 · Continuously verified